Gelean/deldbot/README.md

 # deldbot

-## Description

-Deldbot is a Discord Bot written in Nodejs 10.16.3 and uses the plex-api library.
+Deldbot is a Discord Bot written in Nodejs 10.16.3 and using the plex-api library and several API endpoints

 ## Features